kikuchiyo/device_connection_en/device/using_non_sdk.md

 # Not Using SDK

-If the provided SDK does not meet your needs, you can develop a customized device SDK based on the EnOS device protocol.
-For details, please refer to [Device-side Protocol].(../nonsdk/index)。
+If the SDKs provided by EnOS cannot meet your requirement, you can develop a customized device SDK based on the EnOS device protocol standard.
+For detail information, see [Device-side Protocol](../nonsdk/index).